kekse1/v4/docs/modules/lib/callback-controller.md

 > **Warning**
 > **UPDATE**!
 For better ressource management there's the _static_ `CallbackController.get(_string_key)` now,
 > which depends on a single, static `CallbackControllerCarrier` (whereas all it's members are also as static
 > versions in the `CallbackController` class).
-This way we're avoiding unneccessary instances (while the
+This way we're avoiding unnecessary instances (while the
 > Carrier also takes care of deleting unused controllers).

 Additionally, managing callbacks also means that we can add or replace callbacks dynamically on every call, where the functions relate to this lists.
-This was neccessary here e.g. when the user interaction changes smth. that's already running (like an animation or a HTTP load process) and when the old callback call needed to be _replaced_, ... you understand me? hm. _see the 'My original comment..' section at the end!
+This was necessary here e.g. when the user interaction changes smth. that's already running (like an animation or a HTTP load process) and when the old callback call needed to be _replaced_, ... you understand me? hm. _see the 'My original comment..' section at the end!